 "Eu-gene."
 She gasps into the night as bliss begins to wash over her in waves.

-Once he is certain she is taken care of, he doesn't hold back anymore.
+He doesn't hold back anymore.
 With her, there is no reason to hold back, no reputation he has to maintain.
 He has no need to save up or keep it going.
 It isn't so complicated with her – even if it is much more complicated.
 He is still half dressed, in the middle of some forsaken clearing, on top of a girl that he barely did more than kiss, but lights pure white burst behind his eyes.
 Liquid fire surges to every nerve.
 His body seizes and he just lets go.
 He captures her mouth in a blind gesture of need, finishing hot and boneless on top of her.

 The pieces of reality start drifting back to his mind bit by bit, but he is still on top of Rapunzel.
 He is still kissing Rapunzel.
 He is still stroking her hair and murmuring against her mouth and is far too busy to be bothered with things like consequences for his actions.
 When he does draw back, brushing the backs of his fingers along her soft cheek, he has no idea what to do next.
 His normal interactions of this kind ended with him slipping out while the girl slept, or him kicking her out as soon as she finished panting.
 This, here, now – was different.